The Date Who Brought Me A Very Unusual Gift

 I laughed, and said: "Whatever you do, don’t bring flowers."

-A few days later we met in a pub – a dingy local boozer where ruddy-faced old men lined the bar, clutching pints of ale.
+A few days later we met in a bar — a dingy local where ruddy-faced old men lined the bar, clutching pints of beer.

 He looked exactly like he did in his pictures, and his conversation was exactly the same as it was over text.